kuhlskev/ansible-cisco-asa/README.md

 Repo containing [Ansible](https://github.com/ansible/ansible) modules for Cisco ASA using the REST API which appeared in ASA 9.3.

-Over at Networklore there's more information about the [Ansible modules for Cisco ASA](http://networklore.com/ansible-cisco-asa/).

 ## Alpha code

 Currently this is only a test and there's a good chance that a lot of the code will change.